Tag Archives: Christianity

 This poor man cried, and the LORD heard him and saved him out of all his troubles.
 Psalm 34:6.

-15045729_10207832063581448_925697627_nI stay in ICU as long as I can before they send me home.
-Three days later, they transfer Mark to a private room with a common germ on the skin called MRSA (a type of Staph).
+15045729_10207832063581448_925697627_nI stay in the ICU as long as I can before they send me home.
+Three days later, they transferred Mark to a private room with a common germ on the skin called MRSA (a type of Staph).
 I remain with hubby in his room for the duration of his stay.
 He is in a lot of pain and discomfort.
 The morphine pump doesn’t seem to be enough.
-Every day, several times a day, two or three blood samples from different veins are taken for blood culture.
-Only problem is that Mark’s veins are small rolling veins, which eventually cause his arm to become tender and swell up.
+Every day, several times a day, two or three blood samples are taken from different veins for blood culture.
+The only problem is that Mark’s veins are small, rolling veins, which eventually cause his arm to become tender and swollen.

-The nurse comes in and rushes back out and calls for a Code Blue.
-Within minutes, a rapid response team of ten to fifteen people arrives at Mark’s bedside bringing along some emergency equipment; even the chaplain walks in.
+The nurse comes in, rushes back out, and calls for a Code Blue.
+Within minutes, a rapid response team of ten to fifteen people arrives at Mark’s bedside, bringing along some emergency equipment; even the chaplain walks in.
 While the team is surrounding Mark, the chaplain is trying to speak with me.
 He asks if I am the wife.
 He says he can see how much love I have for my husband.
 But I don’t want to chat with him.
 I want to talk with Mark.
 The doctor comes and asks me what has happened.
 “You tell me,” I answered.

-I quickly phone my son, telling him of Mark’s condition and to pray.
+I quickly phoned my son, telling him of Mark’s condition and to pray.
 I remain near Mark’s bedside and caress his face while talking to him.
 And I look to Jesus, the Author and Finisher of my faith.
-I don’t know how many minutes pass before the doctor and the entire team, work on getting Mark to respond.
+I don’t know how many minutes pass before the doctor and the entire team work on getting Mark to respond.
 Thank God, my husband finally comes to!

-More test.
+More tests.
 They find that Mark has a bout of pneumonia, as well as an unknown infection in his blood.
-He is off of morphine and Norco is given for pain.
-Now they have him on a broad spectrum of antibiotics for infections.
-Three days later, the infection he has is called Acinetobacter, commonly isolated from the hospital environment and hospitalized patients.
+He is off morphine, and Norco is given for pain.
+Now they have him on a broad spectrum of antibiotics to treat his infections.
+Three days later, the infection he has is caused by Acinetobacter, a bacterium commonly isolated from hospital environments and patients in hospitals.
 In other words, this type of bacteria is frequently associated with healthcare-associated infections.

-Day Nine: Mark is able to sit up in a chair for a short period of time.
+Day Nine: Mark can sit up in a chair for a short period.
 That evening, he is using a walker as we walk around the corridor.
 The hospital staff is amazed and delighted.
-It is obvious that they adore my hubby.
+It is obvious they adore my hubby.

 It is of the LORD’S mercies that we are not consumed because his compassions fail not.
 Lamentations 3:22